OPEN CALL FOR ENTRIES • Select a Category of Entry to continue.

 By sponsoring programs such as the Playhouse West Film Festival, we can also educate the public about the art of filmmaking, and introduce them to the work of aspiring new film artists of the future.

 THE PLAYHOUSE WEST FILM FESTIVAL

-The Playhouse West Film Festival is becoming well-know as one of the most positive, filmmaker-friendly festivals in the country.
+The Playhouse West Film Festival was created primarily to exhibit the film work of present and alumni members of the Playhouse West Acting School, and to inspire and educate not only our membership but others to make better movies.
+The festival is well-know as one of the most positive, filmmaker-friendly festivals in the country.
 Each year we hear more and more from filmmakers that our festival has been their favorite.
 From our well organized, run-on-time format, to our unique Q&A's after each screening block, giving filmmakers a platform to discuss their films at length with our audience, we take great pride in making our festival a fantastic experience for filmmakers.

 HOW OUR FESTIVAL BEGAN

 Playhouse West is a training ground for actors, writers and directors founded by Robert Carnegie and Jeff Goldblum in 1981.
 As an adjunct to our on-going acting classes, we produce plays in repertory, using exclusively our current students, which are directed and often written by Playhouse West staff members and students.
 Modeled upon the Group Theatre of the thirties, and owing much to its founders, Sanford Meisner, Stella Adler, Harold Clurman, and Elia Kazan, Playhouse West has been dedicated to keeping alive and promulgating a passion for realistic acting and the presentation of ensemble productions that address the current social moment.